Comparison Open 252 vs Open 262

 Bryan Greenwood

-Regional Sales Manager - Northeast, Mid-Atlantic, Mid-West
+Regional Sales Manager - Northeast, Mid-West

 One of the perks of my job is that I get to attend a lot of boat shows and dealer events throughout the year.
 This gives me the opportunity to meet and speak with many current and prospective customers.
 These events are even more exciting when we are introducing a new model for the first time to a market.
 I had the opportunity recently to attend the Annapolis Powerboat Show for the debut of the new Open 252.
 It is exciting to walk customers through these new models and hear their feedback.
 Our product and engineering teams work really hard to bring the latest in design and technology anytime we introduce a new model.
 A lot of the time ideas are incorporated that we gather through customer feedback at events all over the country.
 The new Open 252 had a strong debut in Annapolis and I encourage all of you to look at this new model at a dealer or show near you.